SkoolNotes/Taproot/KBhHIST201WWIResults.md

 Reasons for state marking
 1. To get more land!
-2. To gain more economic advantage, and the US wanted free trade so they worked
+2. To gain more economic advantage, and the US wanted free trade so they worked against them